 Lifeguards are on duty from 10:00 a.m. to 6:00 p.m. between May 1 and October 31.
-The Town maintains lifeguard stations* at various locations throughout the summer.
-These locations include the following:
+The Town maintains lifeguard stations* at various locations throughout the summer in addition to ATV and truck patrols.
+These locations include the following: (updated 8/17/2021)

 - Caffey’s Inlet